Our bodies create a lot of heat. Normally, they're cooled through sweating and by heat radiating through the skin.

 The most severe form of heat illness is heatstroke.
 Heatstroke is a life-threatening medical emergency.

 In heatstroke, the body cannot regulate its own temperature.
-Body temperature can soar to 106°F (41.1°C) or even higher, leading to brain damage or even death if it isn't quickly treated.
+Body temperature can soar to 106°F (41.1°C) or even higher, and can lead to brain damage or even death if it isn't treated right away.
 Quick medical care is needed to bring the body temperature under control.

 Kids are at risk for heatstroke if they overdress or do intense physical activity in hot weather without drinking enough liquids.